189/vue-advance/README.md

 # vuex-advance
-Some test base on vue stack Edit
+Some test base on vue stack.